JJWallis/countries-app-ts/README.md

 > ###### Console Warning
 >
 > I'm aware of Styled Components warning me about producing over 200 divs for each country on the homepage.
-I could always slice the array of country data being displayed to the user, but I chose to let the user navigate through the whole list instead.
+I could always slice the array of country data being displayed to the user, but I chose to let the user browse through the whole list instead.

 ```jsx
 export default styled.div.attrs<Props>(